How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 The result is your starting budget balance — the amount remaining after all known expenses are accounted for.

-If the number is positive: You have money available to direct toward savings, debt repayment, or other financial goals.
-This is a healthy position and gives you choices.
+If the number is positive: You have money available to direct toward savings, debt repayment, or other goals.
+This is a healthy position.

 If the number is zero: Your income exactly covers your expenses.
 You are not accumulating debt, but you have no margin for savings or unexpected costs.
 This is functional but fragile.